gavingc/TuckerSync/README.md

 Client Schema
 -------------

+last_sync - long (64bit) sync counter, set to server supplied committedSyncCount on each download.

 Required on each object class to be synced:

 last_sync - long value, 0 if not synced yet, determined by server and then recorded locally by client.
-local_changes - boolean value, set by client when there are local changed yet to be synced.
+local_changes - boolean value, set by client when there are local changes yet to be synced.
-server_object_id - long value, 0 if not synced yet, replaced with server’s id for this object once synced.
+server_object_id - long value, 0 if not synced yet, replaced with the server’s id for this object once synced.

 deleted - boolean value, logical deletion on each object to propagate that deletion to other clients.
 Client may perform a cleanup run of physical deletion after sync where deleted=1 and local_changes=0.